AdvancedOperations/Operacjas/README.md

 ```
 That creates a new observer and automatically assigns it to `myOperation`.

 Instead of using `didSuccess` and `didFail`, you can also use `didFinishWithErrors`, which is gonna be notified when operation finishes, no matter successfuly or not.
 Also keep in mind that if you specify `didFinishWithErrors`, `didSuccess` and `didFail` will be ignored.
-In most cases, `didSuccess` and `didFail` are the best option.
+In most cases, using `didSuccess` and `didFail` is the best option.